sooshie/secrepo/README.md

 Sweet, sweet, secrepo.com html.

 ## Change Log
-* June 6, 2026 - Modernized site UI and navigation, moved link management to a JSON-driven manifest, and added rebuild/check scripts to keep URLs, descriptions, license info, and link health data in sync.
 * June 9, 2015 - Tossed it into GitHub - @sooshie
 * July 20, 2015 - Added Snort logs for MACCDC2012 and Threatglas - @sooshie
 * July 27, 2015 - Added predict and removed the gatech pdns predict hosted db.